-Three projects are available for up to three undergraduate summer students to get involved in research:
+Projects are available for up to two undergraduate summer students to get involved in research:

-- 1) Preparing systems for and analyzing data from a high-altitude balloon flight.
+- 1) Analyzing data from a high-altitude balloon flight.
 The Canadian Atmospheric Laser Absorption Spectrometer Test-bed (CALASET) project has developed a balloon payload to study the composition of the Earth's atmosphere.
-The project has been flown in 2018, 2019, 2022 and 2023.
-The student will assist with analysis of data from past flights and development of auxiliary systems software for upcoming flights.
-There is a possibility for the student to participate in field operations during the summer. - 2) Studying the global distribution of gases in the Earth's atmosphere.
+The project has been flown in 2018, 2019, 2022, 2023 and 2024.
+The student will assist with analysis of data from past flights and modifications of auxiliary systems software for future flights. - 2) Studying the global distribution of gases in the Earth's atmosphere.
 The Atmospheric Chemistry Experiment (ACE) satellite is providing measurements of many atmospheric gases that have not been measured before.
-The student will assist with the analysis and validation of ACE results for different atmospheric gases. (http://maestro.physics.utoronto.ca/). - 3) Validating Arctic measurements from the ACE and OSIRIS instruments.
-Yearly, a team conducts an intensive measurement campaign at the Polar Environment Atmospheric Research Laboratory (PEARL) in Eureka, Nunavut.
-These results are used to examine the data quality of the satellite measurements.
-The student will assist with comparing measurements from PEARL with those from the OSIRIS (Optical Spectrograph and InfraRed Imaging System) and ACE satellite instruments.
-The student will assist with organizing the dataset from the past 19 vears campaigns. (https://eureka.physics.utoronto.ca/)
+The student will assist with the analysis and validation of ACE results for different atmospheric gases. (http://maestro.physics.utoronto.ca/).